Maths > Abelian varieties > Polarisations, dual abelian varieties and the Weil pairing

 The dual abelian variety

--scheme whose functor of points is
+is the-scheme whose functor of points is

 Construction of dual abelian variety as a quotient